Please use another Browser

 For more than 165 years, the name Siemens has been synonymous with internationality and worldwide presence.

 Siemens is a global powerhouse positioned along the electrification value chain – from power generation, transmission and distribution to smart grid solutions and the efficient application of electrical energy – as well as in the areas of medical imaging and laboratory diagnostics.
-As of September 30, 2016, Siemens had around 351,000 employees in more than 200 countries.
+As of September 30, 2016, Siemens had around 351,000 employees in more than 200 countries/regions.
 We operate in 289 major production and manufacturing plants worldwide.
-In addition, we have office buildings, warehouses, research and development facilities or sales offices in almost every country in the world.
+In addition, we have office buildings, warehouses, research and development facilities or sales offices in almost every country/region in the world.

 With our products and solutions we enable our customers to set industry benchmarks.
 Theses are their success stories.